Difficulty: Medium, Asked-in: Google, Facebook, Microsoft, Amazon, Morgan Stanley

 }

-Then, reverse the transposed matrix column-wise: we run two nested loops where the outer loop scans each column from 0 to n-1 and the inner loop reverses each column by swapping the values.
+Reverse transposed matrix column-wise: We run two nested loops where the outer loop iterates over each column from 0 to n - 1, and the inner loop reverses each column by swapping values.

 int i = 0, j = 0, column = 0